cdktf/cdktf-provider-gitlab/docs/integrationGithub.typescript.md

 - *Type:* string

-ID of the project you want to activate integration on.
+ID of the project you want to activate the integration on.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.0.0/docs/resources/integration_github#project IntegrationGithub#project}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.1.0/docs/resources/integration_github#project IntegrationGithub#project}

 ---